.NET Baby Steps: Part VII - Caching

 image

-Note the time to print out for the first one is about 60ms longer but the second two is down to 0ms and also note how the values in the three sets in are the same.
+Note that the time to print for the first iteration is about 60ms longer, but the next two take 0ms, and the values in the three sets are the same.

 CacheItemPolicy

-In the above example I just use a default CacheItemPolicy, but you could do a lot more with the CacheItemPolicy:
+In the above example, I only use a default CacheItemPolicy, but you can do a lot more with it: